chanks06/chanks06/README.md

 🏛 democracy    🌌 astronomy    🌍 earth

 🔭  I’m currently working a program in python to help me pack for backpacking trips, and a mySQL database of my grocery shopping trips. <br>
-📚  I'm reading *Fundamentals of Data Engineering* by Joe Reis & Matt Housley 👯  I’m looking to collaborate on a project to increase transparency in campaign finance <br>
+📚  I'm reading *Fundamentals of Data Engineering* by Joe Reis & Matt Housley <br>
+👯  I’m looking to collaborate on a project to increase transparency in campaign finance <br>
 🧘‍♂️  In my free time, I like to practice yoga, run, and cook <br>